 Historical data with no time limit

 When trying to look for Twitter historical data we can come across tons of different Twitter analytics tool.
-Before of knowing which tweet tracker we want to use, we need to knowexactly what we need to analyze.
+Before of knowing which tweet tracker we want to use, we need to know exactly what we want to analyze.
 We are saying this because some tools may be useful and others may not offer what we need.
 With Tweet Binder you can obtain Twitter historical stats with no time limit.
-If you had a campaign on 2014 you are able to get a twitter analytics report of its impact, reach and much more.
+If your campaign took place in 2014, you can get a twitter analytics report of its impact, reach and much more.
 When can these type of reports come in handy?
 Well, there are several answers to this question, we will see some examples.

 Comparing Twitter data

 Most companies and agencies throw the same event each year using the same hashtag.
-We have come across with lots of clients that have purchased an event analysis for 2017 with us but they also wanted to compare its performance with the event they had in 2016 or previous years.
-This is the best way to measure its efficiency.
-You can compare if it has had more or less tweets or if its impact has increase or decrease.
-As all our reports are exported to an excel file, later on it is possible to contrast the users that have participate this year with the one from earlier years.
-This can also be applied to music festival or sports events.
+You can analyze old tweets and you will see that many events or TV shows do that.
+We have come across with lots of clients that have purchased an event analysis for 2019 with us but they also wanted to compare its performance with the event they had in 2017, 2016 or previous years.
+Those old tweets are still there and can be analyzed if they are public.
+This is the best way to measure the efficiency of your event.
+You can compare if it has had more or less tweets or if its Twitter impressions have increase or decrease.
+Old tweets in this case are pure gold (we say “pure gold” many time, we know, but it is true!).
+As all our reports are exported to an Excel file, later on it is possible to contrast the users that have participated this year with the ones from earlier years.
+This can also be applied to music festival or sport events.

 |Freedom Child||No Sound Without Silence|